CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

 1. Run the modified test code and review the output messages.
 An error occurs, causing query execution to stop.

-## Use TRY/CATCH to handle an error
+## Task 2: Use TRY/CATCH to handle an error

 Transact-SQL supports structured exception handling through the use of a TRY/CATCH block.